Guac Camera Troubleshooting

 Learn how to unlock the Canon M50 II Camera lens.

-To fix on the Canon EOS R100:
+To fix this on the Canon EOS R100:

 1. Looking down from the top of the camera, locate the switch on the side of the lens